 Test Beyond the Protocol:

-Without a full browser, it is not possible to measure actual end-to-end response times of the web pages and verify the site’s functionality and speed as perceived by the end-user.
+Without a full browser, it is not possible to measure the actual end-to-end response times of the web pages and verify the site’s functionality and speed as perceived by the end user.

 Browser-based Performance Testing: